 Eligibility Criteria

 This measure applies to replacing an existing HVAC system with a new VRF system or a new construction VRF system.

+Manufacturer datasheets for installed equipment or documentation of AHRI or DOE CCMS certification must be provided.,

 Baseline Condition

-Early Retirement: The baseline for retrofit projects is specific to the existing HVAC system being replaced by a new VRF; that is, existing system manufacturer, model number, an AHRI nominal efficiencies, and operating parameters, define the baseline case.
+Early Retirement: The baseline for retrofit projects is specific to the existing HVAC system being replaced by a new VRF; that is, the baseline case is defined by existing system manufacturer, model number, AHRI nominal efficiencies, and operating parameters.
 Alternatively, the use of a prescriptive savings calculation procedure for savings is allowed for existing system replacements, but the baseline must follow the new construction/replace-on-burnout procedure.

 Replace-on-Burnout (ROB) and New Construction (NC): The baseline for ROB or NC projects is a code-minimum VRF system as specified by ASHRAE 90.1-2013.
 VRF system minimum efficiencies are not currently covered by IECC 2015.
 Minimum efficiency conditions are shown in Table 9 below.
 See the Deemed Energy and Demand Savings section below for more details.